 log:tail in a second Karaf shell.

 The Remote Producer Calls (RPC) are messages sent by the Core server instance to the Minion.
 RPC uses the message broker as a channel.
-If a node is associated in a location, the core server instance sends RPC messages to the corresponding Minion in the remote location to execute the monitoring tests, e.g., run ICMP poller on IP interface w.x.y.z.
+If a node is associated with a location, the core server instance sends RPC messages to the corresponding remote location and a Minion executes the tests, e.g., run ICMP poller on IP interface w.x.y.z.

 You can use the

-opennms:stress-rpc command on the Core server instance as an end-to-end test if the RPC path to a Minion works as expected.
+opennms:stress-rpc command on the core server as an end-to-end test to verify if the RPC path to a Minion works as expected.

 From the picture above this test will treat the message broker as a black box.

 ssh -p 8101 admin@core-host-ip

 The output looks like this: